dotnet/csharpstandard/standard/namespaces.md

 > ```
 > the reference to `R.A` in the declaration of `B` causes a compile-time error because `R` refers to `N3.R`, not `N1.N2`. *end example*

 The order in which *extern_alias_directive*s are written has no significance.
-Likewise, the order in which *using_alias_directive*s are written has no significance, but all *using_alias_directives* must come after all *extern_alias_directives* in the same compilation unit or namespace body.
-Resolution of the *namespace_or_type_name* referenced by a *using_alias_directive* is not affected by the *using_alias_directive* itself or by other *using_directive*s in the immediately containing compilation unit or namespace body, but may be affected by *extern_alias_directives* in the immediately containing compilation unit or namespace body.
+Likewise, the order in which *using_alias_directive*s are written has no significance, but all *using_alias_directives* must come after all *extern_alias_directive*s in the same compilation unit or namespace body.
+Resolution of the *namespace_or_type_name* referenced by a *using_alias_directive* is not affected by the *using_alias_directive* itself or by other *using_directive*s in the immediately containing compilation unit or namespace body, but may be affected by *extern_alias_directive*s in the immediately containing compilation unit or namespace body.
 In other words, the *namespace_or_type_name* of a *using_alias_directive* is resolved as if the immediately containing compilation unit or namespace body had no *using_directive*s but has the correct set of *extern_alias_directive*s.

 > *Example*: In the following code
 > ```csharp